YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Often, yes, but only if the scalp has settled and the recipient area is not rubbing.
 Scab removal or shedding does not mean the scalp is ready for aggressive pressure.
 It means one stage of surface healing has moved forward.

-Many patients transition from a neck pillow to a normal pillow around day 10 to day 14.
+Many people transition from a neck pillow to a normal pillow around day 10 to day 14.
 A gradual transition is safer.
 Start with back sleeping, a clean pillowcase, no pressure on the recipient area, and no turning into the grafts.
 If the setup stays controlled, the neck pillow becomes less necessary.

 If swelling is still active, keep elevation in mind.
 For swelling after a hair transplant, the first nights often need the head raised.
 Elevation is not a punishment.
 It is a way to make fluid movement less dramatic.